cucumber-ltd/cucumber-pro-plugin-specflow/README.md

 # Differences from the Java Plugin

 - Profile can be configured from the config file (and not at the plugin configuration)
-- Default log level is INFO
 - Setting cucumberpro.connection.ignoreerror is not used (the event where SpecFlow sends the messages swallowes the errors anyway)
-- Environment variables have precedence over the config file settings (in order to be override them from build config)

 # Known Issues